"Mobile Security and Privacy in 3G & LTE: Strategies, Solutions and Market Forecast Analysi

-Recently published research from MindCommerce, "Mobile Security and Privacy in 3G & LTE: Strategies, Solutions and Market Forecast Analysis 2012-2017", is now available at Fast Market Research
+New Wireless market report from MindCommerce: "Mobile Security and Privacy in 3G & LTE: Strategies, Solutions and Market Forecast Analysis 2012-2017"

 National mobile security markets in Europe, North America and the Asia Pacific region will experience the strongest growth.
 BRIC nations will also show signs of a burgeoning mobile security market as their populations increasingly adopt smart devices.